 - Statement caching is not available.

-- OS authentication and proxy authentication features are not available.
+- Proxy authentication features are not available.

 - Implicitly returned resultsets (via DBMS_SQL.RETURN_RESULT introduced in Oracle 12c) are not supported.